View all monuments in NYC Parks, as well as temporary public art installations on our NYC Public Art Map and Guide.

-This larger-than-life-size statue depicts Alexander Hamilton (1757–1804), the eminent statesmen for the fledgling nation of the United States.
-The monument, located along Central Park’s East Drive at 83rd Street near the Metropolitan Museum of Art, is unusual in that it is carved entirely of granite.
-Hamilton’s grandson John C. Hamilton donated the piece to the City in 1880.
+This larger-than-life-size statue depicts Alexander Hamilton (1757–1804), the eminent statesmen of a fledgling United States.
+Hamilton’s son John C. Hamilton donated the piece to the City in 1880.
+The monument is unusual in that it is carved entirely of granite.

 Sculptor Carl H. Conrads (1839–1920) represents Hamilton in Colonial-era clothing.
 Born in the British West Indies, Hamilton moved to New York in 1772 for his formal education, attending King’s College (now Columbia University).
-While still a teenager, he volunteered for service in the Revolutionary War in a New York artillery company, where he rose to the rank of captain.
+While still a teenager, he volunteered for service in the Revolutionary War (1775-1783) in a New York artillery company, where he rose to the rank of captain.
 From 1777 to 1781, Hamilton served as an aide-de-camp to General George Washington (1732-1799) at the rank of Lieutenant Colonel.
+The thirteen stars above this monument’s pedestal, representing the thirteen original American colonies, communicate Hamilton’s patriotism and service.

-Alexander Hamilton was the most distinguished resident of the neighborhood that later became known as Hamilton Heights.
-In 1800, he began construction of his country home in Harlem.
-The estate, known as the Grange, is located on Convent Avenue and 141st Street in Harlem Heights and was completed shortly after his death in 1804, when Hamilton was fatally wounded in a duel with political rival Aaron Burr (1756–1836).
+In 1800, Hamilton began construction of his country home in Harlem.
+The estate, known as the Grange, was formerly located on Convent Avenue and 141st Street in the neighborhood that later became known as Hamilton Heights.
+The home, which moved to St. Nicholas Park in 2008, was completed shortly after his death in 1804 when Hamilton was fatally wounded in a duel with political rival Aaron Burr (1756–1836).
 Hamilton is buried in Lower Manhattan’s Trinity Church cemetery.

 Alexander Hamilton Details